Meet Me at the Arm: The Cooperative Multi-Armed Bandits Problem with Shareable Arms: Abstract

 \section{Abstract}

 We study the decentralized multi-player multi-armed bandits (MMAB) problem under a no-sensing setting, where each player receives only their own reward and obtains no information about collisions.
 Each arm has an unknown capacity, and if the number of players pulling an arm exceeds its capacity, all players involved receive zero reward.
 This setting generalizes the classical unit-capacity model and introduces new challenges in coordination and capacity discovery under severe feedback limitations.
-We propose \textsc{A-CAPELLA} (Algorithm for Capacity-Aware Parallel Elimination for Learning and Allocation), a decentralized algorithm that achieves logarithmic regret in this generalized regime.
-Our main contribution is a collaborative hypothesis testing protocol that enables synchronized successive elimination and capacity estimation through carefully structured collision patterns.
-This represents a provably efficient learning result in decentralized no-sensing MMAB with unknown arm capacities.
+We propose \textsc{A-CAPELLA} (Algorithm for Capacity-Aware Parallel Elimination for Learning and Allocation), a decentralized learning algorithm that achieves logarithmic regret in this generalized regime via protocol-driven coordination.

-\section{Introduction}
+\section{INTRODUCTION}

 The multi-armed bandit (MAB) is a foundational framework in sequential decision-making that captures the trade-off between \textit{exploration} and \textit{exploitation}.
 In the classical setting, a learner is presented with \( K \) arms, each associated with an unknown reward distribution.
 The goal is to identify and exploit the best arm over a time horizon.
 At each round \( t = 1, \dots, T \), the learner selects an arm \( a_t \in [K] \) and receives a stochastic reward drawn from the corresponding distribution.